 Rusty Draper was not only a CJRN disc jockey but was also the station's on-staff musician/guitar player and the most popular guy at the staff Christmas parties.
 These days, Rusty has traded his guitar for a mandolin.
 Rusty started in radio in Hunstville at CKAR but shortly joined CJRN.
 In 1968 he moved to CFOR to take over the morning show where he stayed for 20 year.
 He then moved up the highway to Bracebridge and CFBG-FM.
 He stayed there for a year.
 Today, Rusty, who still resides Orillia, is still on the microphone but these days it is in the pulpit as a fill-in Baptist minister and retired pastor of the Bethel Baptist Church.

 Joe Chrysdale (sometimes Crysdale) was a leading personality on the station.
 Self-described as "The voice of the Toronto Maple Leaf Ball Club", he hosted a music show at CJRN, "Niagara By Night".
 His show emanated from the Skylon Tower overlooking the Falls.
-In the early days when Jack Kent Cooke ran a publishing and radio operation, CKEY and Liberty Magazine, Joe voiced the Maple Leaf Baseball games but he did it from the CKEY studio, picking up progress of the game from the a telegraph operator in the stadium with recorded crowd noise playing in the background.
-This was a system pioneered and perfected by Kent and Chrysdale and later adopted by American broadcasters.
-He began his broadcasting career in 1939 with CKOC in Hamilton, Ontario.
+In the early days when Jack Kent Cooke ran a publishing and radio operation, CKEY and Liberty Magazine, Joe voiced the Maple Leaf Baseball games but he did it from the CKEY studio, picking up progress of the game from a telegraph operator in the stadium with recorded crowd noise playing in the background.
+This was a system pioneered and perfected by CKEY owner Jack Kent Cook and Chrysdale and later adopted by American broadcasters.
+Joe also did Maple Leaf hockey away games, picking ujp details from Foster Hewitt's broadcasts until the night that Foster threw in a non-existent penalty and caught Joe repeating it on his broadcasts. (see more on simulated play-by-play games) Joe began his broadcasting career in 1939 with CKOC in Hamilton, Ontario.
 In 1944 he joined CKEY (originally named CKCL) where he was director of sports until 1961.
 That year Chrysdale moved to CFTO to become the first broadcaster to announce televised baseball in Toronto.
 Joe eventually went into the furniture business opening a store in Oshawa and began a period as a freelancer.
 After his time in Niagara Falls, he continued freelance work as a sportscaster with several radio stations including CFRB and CJMR.
-In 1980, he donated his collection of sports interview programmes to the Canadian Archives which included Crysdale Sportslights and Crysdale and Company.
+In 1980, he donated his collection of sports broadcasts and interview programmes to the Canadian Archives in Ottawa which included Crysdale Sportslights and Crysdale and Company.
 Joe died at 65 in March 1982 in Toronto.

 George Matheson, the owner of a Toronto graphic arts company, was hired by CJRT to create flip chart presentations for the station's national sales pitches.
 George was a former creative director for Hallmark Cards of Canada and later was the head of public relations for Westinghouse Canada in Hamilton, Ontario.
 He attributed his creative instincts to his upbringing as the son of Canadian missionaries in India where he was left alone to create his own diversions in a barren outpost.
 At Jim O'Brien's urging, he moved his business to Niagara Falls.
-In the 1970s he moved to Port Hope, Ontario, where he began a publishing business producing his first edition, "No Change Please."
-Later moving to Lumby, B .C., and then to a mountain home in Vernon, B.C. he obtained ownership of Kettle Valley Publishing Inc. George wrote several books himself, including, "Cactus In Your Shorts" and a book about his life in Cabbage Town, Toronto, "Cabbages and Kings."
+In the 1970s he moved to Port Hope, Ontario, where he began a publishing business producing his first edition, "No Change Please" a collection of newspaper clippings from the 1800s in Ontario.
+Later he moved to Lumby, B .C., and then to a mountain cabin home in Vernon, B.C. he obtained ownership of Kettle Valley Publishing Inc. He continued his graphics projects business and wrote several books himself, including, "Cactus In Your Shorts" and a book about his life in Cabbage Town, Toronto, "Cabbages and Kings."
 His company produced an historical TV programme of the Kettle Valley Railway (see a short video sample on the left) George died at his computer in 2009.
+Click to view samples of George's creative graphic art products.

 Don Derry, another of Bud's Ryerson classmates, was the station production manager.
 He left CJRN after a couple of years to take up a post as an audio-visual manager at a leading Ontario university.